Bactrians, Saka Scythians and Tocharians

 "Iranian", as used above, refers to all Iranian peoples, at the time not yet differentiated from each other at the time of the composition of the Zoroastrian Yashts texts, where Zarathustra is described to have lived in Airyanem Vaejah meaning "Land of Aryans".

 Persian/Farsi speaking region will have loan words from a geographically close neighboring nation.
 Languages like Pashto, Kurdish and Baluchi are close to Persian/Farsi but have become distinct Aryana languages of their own.
-These languages were all one language with Old Persian during the arrival of the Aryans, but later during the development phase in Aryana ,they took their own course.
+These languages were very close to Avestan ,Sanskrit and Old Persian during the arrival of the Aryans, but later during the development phase in Aryana ,they took their own course.

 The Iranian peoples (Iranic people) are a collection of ethnic groups (Persians,Pushtuns,Ossetians, Yaghnobi, Tajiks, Kurds, Baluchis and ...), who are descents of Old Persians, Saka-Scythinas, Bactrians, Alanian, Sarmatians and Tocharians defined by their usage of Iranian languages and discernable descent from ancient Iranian peoples( Indo-Europeans, Aryans ).
 The Iranian peoples live chiefly in the Iran, Afghanistan, CentralAsia, Caucasus and parts of the Indian subcontinent, though speakers of Iranian languages were once found throughout Eurasia, from the Balkans to western China.

 Tocharians language is classified as indo-european langauge,its not an Iranian language.